 Heath serves the Institute as our Spiritual Director.
 She is a Commissioned Presenter of Centering Prayer and recently retired from serving as Deacon at Christ Episcopal Church in Winnetka, Illinois.
 She is an Oblate of the Order of Julian of Norwich, which has the intention to bring contemplative practice to The Episcopal Church.
 Heath also is a member of the Ceile De, a Celtic Christian contemplative tradition based in Scotland.
 She is the mother of five, and she loves yoga and being outdoors in the beauty and rhythms of the natural world.

-Applications and Costs
+Deadlines and Costs

-The application form is available on the website.
 Deadlines are August 1 (for September start) and January 1 (for February start).

 Costs: Tuition cost per semester is $525 and includes one module, monthly spiritual direction sessions, and any guest presentations.
 Groups and retreats are in addition and paid for separately.
 Total annual cost (two semesters, a group, and a retreat) is about $1,625.